Frontiers of chaotic advection: Perspectives

 \subsection{Effect of fluid inertia}

-In most chaotic-advection studies, a Stokes flow regime is envisaged with low Reynolds numbers and a quasi-steady-state approximation (low Strouhal number, $Sr$).
+In most chaotic-advection studies, a Stokes flow regime is envisaged with low Reynolds numbers and a quasi-steady-state approximation of low Strouhal number, $Sr$.
 This implies that viscous forces dominate the flow dynamics and leads the Navier--Stokes equations to be linear.
 The linearity of the problem gives rise to reversibility of the flow and a passive blob of tracer will return to its original place if the effect of diffusion is weak or not amplified by chaotic advection.
 Indeed, for chaotic-advection flows, the trajectories can be so complex in space and time that a particle will lose the memory of its initial starting position if we reverse the flow, due to the accumulation of diffusion responsible for tiny jumps from streamline to streamline, trapping events or L\'evy flights in hyperbolic regions \citep{Solomon94,solomon2001}.
-If fluid inertia is included (i.e., when $Re$ is increased but the flow still laminar), the nonlinearity of the Navier--Stokes equations introduces a new source of transient dynamics that leads to breakdown of invariant manifolds (see Section~\ref{Inertial} and the example of 3D unsteady flow in a cylinder) and impacts strongly on the transport properties of the flow.
-How exactly the increase in $Re$ changes mixing properties is a widely open problem at an intersection between Eulerian and Lagrangian analyses.
-There have been relatively few works on chaotic advection that consider particularly the effect of fluid inertia \citep{dutta1995, mezic2001chaotic,horner2002,mezic2002extension,balasuriya2003weak,wang2009}.
+If fluid inertia is included (i.e., when $Re$ is increased but the flow is still laminar), the nonlinearity of the Navier--Stokes equations introduces a new source of transient dynamics that leads to breakdown of invariant manifolds (see Section~\ref{Inertial} and the example of 3D unsteady flow in mergera cylinder) and impacts strongly on the transport properties of the flow.
+How exactly the increase in $Re$ changes mixing properties is an open problem at the intersection between Eulerian and Lagrangian analyses.
+There has been relatively little work on chaotic advection that considers the effect of fluid inertia \citep{dutta1995,mezic2001chaotic,horner2002,mezic2002extension,balasuriya2003weak,wang2009, Speetjens06b, MichelChaos,Pouransari2010}.
 Mezic and collaborators focus on possible nonmonotonic mixing created by inertial effects, and specifically on the possibility of a decrease of mixing because of these.
-Follow-up experimental and numerical articles of \textcite{lackey2006relationship} and Pratt confirm these predictions.
+Follow-up experimental and numerical studies confirm these predictions \cite{lackey2006relationship,pratt2014chaotic}.
+We should emphasize that inertia is not the only mechanism to induce chaos.
+It is also possible to obtain chaos from a breaking of time reversibility by the time derivative in the time-dependent Stokes equation, see \textcite{Hascoet2005}, or simply by minor imperfections in an experimental set-up, see \textcite{Wu2014}.